Tina Turner: Split: 1976

-By the mid-1970s, Ike was heavily addicted to cocaine, which hindered his relationship with Turner.
+By the mid-1970s, Ike was heavily addicted to cocaine, which hindered his relationship with Tina.
 In 1976, they headlined at the Waldorf Astoria New York and signed a television deal with CBS-TV.
-Ike made plans to leave United Artists Records for a five-year deal with Cream Records for $150,000 per year; the deal was to be signed on July 5.
-On July 1, the Turners flew from Los Angeles to Dallas, where the revue had a gig at the Downtown Dallas Statler Hilton.
-They got into a physical bloody altercation en route to the hotel.
-Shortly after arriving at the hotel, Turner fled from Ike with only 36 cents and a mobil card and later hid at the Ramada Inn across the freeway.
+Ike made plans for them to leave United Artists Records for a five-year deal with Cream Records for $150,000 per year; the deal was to be signed on July 5.

+On July 1, the Turners flew from Los Angeles to Dallas, where the revue had a gig at the Statler Hilton in downtown.
+The couple got into a physical altercation on their way to the hotel with Tina defending herself and fighting Ike back physically.
+Shortly after arriving, Tina fled with only 36 cents and a Mobil card to the nearby Ramada Inn across the freeway.
 She filed for divorce on July 27, and it was finalized on March 29, 1978.
-After their separation, United Artists released two more studio albums credited to the duo: Delilah's Power (1977) and Airwaves (1978).
+After they disbanded, United Artists released two more albums credited to the duo: Delilah's Power (1977) and Airwaves (1978).